openwisp/openwisp-docs/developer/contributing.rst

 You can run QA checks locally by running ``./run-qa-checks`` in the top level directory of the repository you're working on.
-Every OpenWISP module should have this script (if a module doesn't have it, please open an issue on github).
+Every OpenWISP module should have this script (if a module does not have it, please open an issue on github).

 1. Branch naming guidelines
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Create a new branch for your patch, use a self-descriptive name, eg:
+Create a new branch for your patch, use a self-descriptive name, e.g.:

 ::